george-hawkins/boto-experiments/docs/create-role.md

 arn:aws:iam::585598036396:policy/RenderJobWorkerPolicy
 ```

-Create a role (with the trust policy [`ec2-trust-policy.json`](../policies/ec2-trust-policy.json)) and attach the use the ARN of the just created policy to attach it to the role:
+Create a role (with the trust policy [`ec2-trust-policy.json`](../policies/ec2-trust-policy.json)) and use the ARN of the just created policy to attach it to the role:

 ```
 $ aws iam create-role --role-name RenderJobWorkerRole --assume-role-policy-document file://policies/ec2-trust-policy.json